 Nelson became one of the youngest ever captains in the Royal Navy and went on to travel the world from the Caribbean and Denmark to Egypt and the North Pole.

-Britain was at war during much of Nelson’s life so he spent many years in battle and during that time he became ill (he contracted malaria), was seriously injured – he lost an arm, sight in his right eye and nearly lost the other – and finally, during his most famous battle, he lost his life.
+Britain was at war during much of Nelson’s life so he spent many years in battle and during that time he became ill (he contracted malaria), was seriously injured – as well as the sight in his right eye he lost one arm and nearly lost the other – and finally, during his most famous battle, he lost his life.

-Nelson took charge of his fleet on board his flagship HMS Victory and after only five hours the British captured 17 ships and burned one of the 33 French ships.
+As the battle was about to start, Nelson sent a signal from his flagship HMS Victory: "England expects that every man will do his duty".
+After only five hours the British captured 17 ships and burned one of the 33 French ships.
 But as the enemy shot onto the deck of the Victory, Nelson was hit by a bullet.
 He died three hours later but not before he realised the British fleet had been victorious.
 Apparently his last words were "Thank God I have done my duty."

 HMS Victory was towed into Gibraltar and news of Britain’s victory and Nelson’s death was taken to England.
 Apparently King George III said in tears, "We have lost more than we have gained."